briansunter/graph/site/src/content/logseq/logseq-projects.md

 Each project has at least a 1 sentence summary of what it is and why it's important

-This is useful for thinking about the project, and refreshing your memory if you return to it years .
+This is useful for thinking about the project, and refreshing your memory if you return to it years later.

 ### Status